 - IBAN Numbers of Foreign (non-Portuguese bank accounts)

-To the above mentioned incomes that must be declared, resident taxpayers are also required to declare corresponding tax paid and social security contributions, where applicable, and corresponding jurisdictions.
-This allows the Portuguese Tax Authority to analyze the income sources and apply the exemptions, under the NHR scheme, where legally applicable.
+To the above-mentioned incomes that must be declared, resident taxpayers are also required to declare corresponding tax paid and social security contributions, where applicable, and corresponding jurisdictions.
+This allows the Portuguese Tax Authority to analyze the income sources and apply for the exemptions, under the NHR scheme, where legally applicable.

 Furthermore, the double-taxation treaties signed between Portugal and other countries have an exchange of information clauses that allows both parties to inform each other on the income and taxes paid in each jurisdiction.
 Reporting your worldwide income allows the Portuguese Tax Authority to cross-check and randomly audit taxes declared, with the foreign information from its counterparts, and demand truthful reporting from all Portuguese tax residents.

 Failure to comply with Portuguese tax reporting obligations, as a resident for tax purposes, may incur criminal liability.